Vancouver Airport Layover Guide – 4 Hours in the International Departures Terminal (YVR)

 1. Get in some exercise

 The Y-shaped terminal takes approximately 45 minutes to 1 hour to walk through.
 If you have a long flight ahead, get in some exercise and do a loop around the entire terminal.
 You will be able to shop, check out the aquarium, and appreciate Indigenous art while you get some steps in.

 Fun Fact: Near Gate D67, stop and challenge a traveller to a match of Chess!

 2. Relax and Unwind

-The Plaza Premium Lounge is available for all travellers and is worth the splurge.
+The Plaza Premium Lounge is available for all travelers and is worth the splurge.
 You can wait in style and freshen up if you need to.
 There are showers and nap rooms available at your disposal.
 The lounge has comfortable seating for relaxing or getting some work done.
 You’ll find a variety of snacks and flowing drinks to savor while waiting for your departing flight.

 3. Enjoy a refined meal

 Situated next to Gate D67, Lift Restaurant offers an elevated menu consisting of west coast flavours.
 The versatile seafood focused menu has something for even the pickiest eater.
 I tried the halibut tacos as well as the salmon entrée.
 Both were presented beautifully and tasted wonderful.

 PRO TIP: Ask to sit near the aquarium.

 *Please note that there is also a Starbucks and food court available for affordable grab-and-go options.